Tortellini Soup with Italian Sausage and Spinach – a hearty and warm soup to help you make it through the rest of the Winter!

 - In a large soup pot or dutch oven, Heat olive oil and add the chopped onion.
 Cook the onions until they are soft.

-- Add the Italian Sausage and garlic with the onion and cook until sausage is no longer pink.
+- Add the Italian Sausage, and cook until sausage is no longer pink.

 - Add tortellini and spinach and simmer for about ten minutes, until pasta is tender.